 When I lived with a bunch of friends in college, we never had enough room to park at our house.

 Eventually, we found a house in our neighborhood that was willing to rent out their driveway to us for $30-$40 a month.
 They didn’t have a car in their house so for them, it was the easiest couple of hundred bucks they ever made.

 If you have a valuable asset you don’t use, you can find a way to rent it for passive income.

 Websites like Spot Hero make it easy to rent out unused parking spots, but you don’t have to draw the line at parking.

-I’m going to share a pretty cool story from 2 students who actually graduated from the same school as me.
+I’m going to share a pretty cool story from two students who actually graduated from the same school as me.

-In 2015, 2 students from my town started Canadian Barbecue Boys, a BBQ cleaning service in which people can have their barbecues serviced and cleaned to function as if they were brand new.
+In 2015, two students from my town started Canadian Barbecue Boys, a BBQ cleaning service in which people can have their barbecues serviced and cleaned to function as if they were brand new.

 After generating some press coverage, the company was actually featured on Dragons Den, the Canadian equivalent of Shark Tank, and the entrepreneurial duo even secured a deal.